itsjustkevin/aviary/README.md

 ## Features

 - **Automated Issue Creation**: Aviary automates the creation of GitHub issues, including umbrella issues and sub-issues for specific language features.
+- **Automated Release Notes Generation**: Aviary can generate release notes for a specified tag range, formatting the output in Markdown for easy inclusion in your GitHub releases.
 - **Customizable Configurations**: Define issues and assignees through a YAML configuration file, allowing for easy customization.
 - **Flexible Labeling**: Optionally add custom labels to issues or disable labeling entirely.